Mull of Kintyre, Scotland

 Mull of Kintyre Lighthouse

 In 1782, the British Isles were struck by a succession of tempestuous storms such had never been experienced before.
 Many fishermen were unable to put to sea at all, but hunger and desperation forced some to try.
-One dark and tempestuous night, two separate herring vessels were capsized while rounding the Mull of Kintyre and many lives were lost.

 This spurred on the building of the first lighthouse which was built by Robert Stevenson of the famous lighthouse building family.
 Robert Stevenson's great nephew was Robert Louis Stevenson, the author.